Westville Correctional Facility: History

-Westville's history actually begins not with the opening of a new state prison but with the opening of a twenty-million dollar mental facility named the Northern Indiana Hospital (now the Logansport State Hospital).
+Westville's history actually begins not with the opening of a new state prison but with the opening of a twenty-million dollar mental facility named the Northern Indiana Hospital.
 Created by the Indiana General Assembly in 1945, the facility admitted both mental patients and the criminally insane from Alaska and Indiana.
 Two years later, the hospital was renamed after Dr. Norman M. Beatty, a pioneer in hospital sanitation and a leading activist for improving mental health facilities.
 The hospital housed roughly 1750 patients in the civil section and around 500 patients in the maximum-security portion.
 Patients ages six and up were admitted into the hospital.
 Contained within the facility was an accredited school, bowling alley, beauty and barber shop, power plant, sewage disposal plant, fire department and security force.
 The hospital also helped students from the surrounding community benefit from internships in psychology, music, occupational, vocational and recreational therapy and nursing programs.

 In 1977, legislation was passed that transformed the Norman Beatty Mental Hospital from a mental facility into a prison, the Westville Correctional Facility.
 In addition to the change in the type of residents at the facility, there was also a change in the type of care provided.
 This change was significant for the facility due to the vast difference between the two types of institutions.
 Through the two-year period between 1977 and 1979, the proportion of inmates increased and the number of mental patients decreased until, in June 1979, only inmates remained.
 Following the final transition into a prison came the construction of education and industrial complexes, gymnasium, multi-purpose building and chapel.
 In addition, a fence, extra lighting and watch towers were added for security reasons.
 Soon, what was originally intended to be a medium-security prison housing 1,200 inmates became a prison with inmates ranging from trustee offenders to maximum security and a population of over 3,000.